rcrosado/md-cv/README.md

 # md-cv

-A jekyll-based markdown CV, which currently looks something like [this](http://blm.io/cv/), see this [blog post](http://blm.io/blog/markdown-academic-cv/) for details.
-Forked from the (great) markdown CV of [elipapa](https://github.com/elipapa/markdown-cv).
+A jekyll-based markdown CV, forked from [Ben Moore's fork](https://github.com/blmoore/md-cv) of the (great) markdown CV of [elipapa](https://github.com/elipapa/markdown-cv).
+Ben's original README below.

 ### How to use